mndar/rbf/doc/BOARD_SCRIPTS_README.md

 ====================
 Explanation
 -----------
-- Board Scripts are simple bash scripts that are called after installation of all package groups, packages, the kernel, setting of root password(blank) and setting of SELinux Status.
+- Board Scripts are simple bash scripts that are called after installation of all package groups, packages, the kernel, setting of root password, authorized ssh key and setting of SELinux Status.

 - They take the following arguments